 Serving the community

-Indiana County Airport is the headquarters for the Civil Air Patrol, civilian auxiliary of the U.S. Air Force.
+Indiana County Airport serves as a staging point for the Civil Air Patrol, civilian auxiliary of the U.S. Air Force.
 Jimmy Stewart Squadron 714 of the Civil Air Patrol provides aviation and service training for area youths and keeps a team of fliers at the ready for emergencies such as disaster relief and search missions.

 The airport annually holds the Jimmy Stewart Airport Festival.
 Each June, the festival features impressive visiting aircraft, often including World War II vintage military planes for hands-on educational opportunities.
 Area pilots display their contemporary aircraft, some offering aerial tours of the Indiana area for festivalgoers.

-The airport hangar is available as a community event center and has held events such as fly-in breakfasts and a Halloween costume party to benefit Indiana County Community Action Program.
+The airport holds various community events throughout the year.
+Events such as fly-in breakfasts and an aviation summer camp.
 The terminal has hosted conferences and meetings for visiting dignitaries, and the airport has been a training center for the CAP and local emergency responders.

 Serving area commerce